BW-RV-AirBNB-1/Back-End/documentation/Listings.md

 [Back To Top](#listings)

 ## Update Listing

 Land Owner can update a listing.

 Return all data values that exist to their properties and only change the ones that need updating.

 Failure to return the data values will either give it a null value or return an error.

+Land Owner is a user account that has is_land_owner = 1 (true).

+---

 **URL:** `/api/listings/:listing_id`